Vinyl Siding in Omaha

 Impact Resistance

-Vinyl siding dents or punctures from hail impact, particularly as material ages and becomes brittle.
-Fresh vinyl shows some flexibility, aged vinyl shatters on impact.
+Vinyl siding cracks and shatters from hail impact, particularly as material ages and becomes brittle.
+Fresh vinyl may show some flexibility and denting from smaller stones, but aged vinyl breaks apart on impact, especially in cold weather when the material is at its most rigid.
 The July 2023 hailstorm created widespread damage on vinyl-sided properties across Elkhorn and Papillion.
 Material cannot be repaired,damaged panels require replacement.

 Maintenance Requirements

-Vinyl requires no painting, a primary reason for its popularity in the 1990s and 2000s.
-Material cleans with soap and water, though mildew and algae grow on north-facing walls that stay damp.
-Faded color cannot be restored,replacement is the only option when appearance deteriorates.
-Caulking around windows and trim requires periodic maintenance to prevent water intrusion behind the siding.
+Vinyl needs no painting, which is the main reason it took over in the 1990s and 2000s.
+Soap and water cleans it.
+Mildew and algae grow on north-facing walls that stay damp.
+Once color fades, you can't bring it back, replacement is the only fix.
+Caulking at windows and trim needs touching up every few years or water finds its way behind the siding.

 Performance Patterns in Omaha